spec-ops-method/modernize-your-legacy-code-with-github-copilot/.github/steps/2-explain-legacy-code.md

 >
 > This is especially true when working on large codebase modernizations and context window limitations come into play.

-Let's visualize the data flow with a diagram!
+Let's add a data flow diagram to our specification!

-1. Ask Copilot to Create a Mermaid data flow diagram (DFD) that illustrates how data moves through the school's accounting system.
+1. Ask Copilot to create a Mermaid sequence diagram that illustrates how data moves through the school's accounting system.

    > ![Static Badge](https://img.shields.io/badge/-Prompt-text?style=social&logo=github%20copilot)
    >
    > ```prompt
-   > Create a sequence diagram of the app showing the data flow of the app.
+   > Create a sequence diagram showing the data flow for each operation in the accounting system.
    >
-   > Please create this in mermaid format so that I can render this at the end of the the docs/README.md markdown file.
+   > Please create this in Mermaid format and append it to the docs/SPECIFICATION.md file under a new section called "System Diagrams".
    > ```

-1. Make sure you can preview the diagram in the `docs/README.md` file.
+1. Make sure you can preview the diagram in the `docs/SPECIFICATION.md` file.

 1. In the left sidebar, select the `Source Control` tab and make sure you are making changes on `modernize-legacy-code`branch.

    > 💡 **Tip:** Opening a file from the source control area will show the differences to the original rather than simply opening it.

-1. Find the `docs/README.md` file and press the `+` sign to collect your changes together in the staging area.
+1. Find the `docs/SPECIFICATION.md` file and press the `+` sign to collect your changes together in the staging area.

 1. Above the list of staged changes, find the **Message** text box, but **don't enter anything** for now.